-Setting up to execute a build using the You.i C++ requires selecting one or more IDEs to use as your build environment.
-The You.i C++ currently supports and uses XCode, Visual Studio and Android Studio: these are the three most commonly used IDEs, and are typically chosen according to the platform being targeted.
+Setting up to execute a build using You.i C++ requires selecting one or more IDEs to use as your build environment.
+You.i C++ supports and uses Xcode, Visual Studio, and Android Studio: these are the three most commonly used IDEs, and are typically chosen according to the platform being targeted.
 Depending on which platform you’re building on, your set up will also require other components to be installed.

 For a complete list of the components you will need to install for different platforms, see Environment Setup.

 A notable exception to this is Tizen.
 Tizen Studio is required for any deployment testing for Tizen apps, but does not work for development or debugging of apps.
 There are currently no IDEs that support development or debugging of Tizen apps; a developer needs to create the code in a text editor and use a build system to compile the code.

 You.i TV uses CMake as its build system.
 CMake is cross-platform, meaning that developers can select the preferred build environment of their choice, whether Mac (XCode), Linux (as per user’s choice) or Windows (Visual Studio).

 CMake will compile for any target environment, and this is not dependent on the host environment that CMake is compiling from, making it a cross-compiler.
 You.i TV does not currently use CMake in this way, but the capabilities exist to add this functionality to CMake.

 When CMake has lacked support for certain platform builds, You.i TV has adapted it to create this functionality.

 Using CMake allows for a streamlined, simplified build process; it can be used whatever platform your app is targeting.